 “We know it really resonates with customers, as they reach out and tell us.
 The really massive thing is when I’ve had people in the industry who I value as some of the best leaders in that space contacting me and my team to ask how we managed the B Corp status.
 I think we are making a step change here and influencing the industry.

 “It has also impacted from a talent perspective.
 The majority of people we interview now for new roles say they only apply because we have the B Corp status.
 These are talented, smart, capable people who are wanting to work in the SME challenger brand space in a scale-up, but only want to work with brands that live with purpose.
 So, for us it has been great as part of our overall employer message.”

-So, what next in the journey of dairy disruption?
+So, what next in Sarah Smart’s journey of dairy disruption?

 “Well, I can’t say too much as my colleagues will kill me, but we do want to make sure we keep bringing innovation that’s shaking the dairy industry up.
 We’re a premium brand and we are not going to bring out “me too” products.
 Kids is our biggest growth area of business, and you’ll see a lot of innovation coming out in that space.
 For adults, we also have one of the most exciting innovations coming up that I have tried in four years in the business.
 It’s amazing and I can’t stop eating all the samples.”

 Away from work, Sarah spends time with family and is a self-confessed Peloton devotee, having taken it up during lockdown.
 She also likes to listen to Steven Bartlett’s Diary of a CEO podcast.
 But what inspires her professionally?